MicrosoftDocs/dynamics365smb-docs/FullExperience/ApplicationDesignDetails/design-details-cost-adjustment.md

 |Year|Costs are adjusted if posting occurs within one year from the work date.|
 |Always|Costs are always adjusted when you post, regardless of the posting date.|

- The selection that you make in the **\($ T\_313\_30 Automatic Cost Adjustment $\)** field is important for performance and the accuracy of your costs.
+ The selection that you make in the **Automatic Cost Adjustment** field is important for performance and the accuracy of your costs.
 Shorter time periods, such as **Day** or **Week**, affect system performance less, because they provide the stricter requirement that only costs posted in the last day or week can be automatically adjusted.
 This means that the automatic cost adjustment does not run as frequently and therefore affects system performance less.
 However, it also means that unit costs may be less accurate.

 ### Example
  The following example shows an automatic cost adjustment scenario: